Croke Surname

 Where Does The Last Name Croke Come From? nationality or country of origin

-The last name Croke is carried by more people in The United States than any other country or territory.
-It can be rendered as a variant:.
-For other potential spellings of this last name click here.
+Croke occurs in The United States more than any other country or territory.
+It can also be found in the variant forms:.
+For other possible spellings of this last name click here.

 How Common Is The Last Name Croke? popularity and diffusion

-The surname is the 116,074th most frequently used last name world-wide, borne by approximately 1 in 1,833,806 people.
-The surname occurs predominantly in The Americas, where 43 percent of Croke live; 43 percent live in North America and 43 percent live in Anglo-North America.
+The last name is the 116,074th most widely held surname on earth, held by approximately 1 in 1,833,806 people.
+The surname Croke occurs predominantly in The Americas, where 43 percent of Croke reside; 43 percent reside in North America and 43 percent reside in Anglo-North America.

-This surname is most frequently occurring in The United States, where it is borne by 1,746 people, or 1 in 207,594.
-In The United States Croke is most numerous in: Massachusetts, where 18 percent live, Florida, where 7 percent live and Illinois, where 7 percent live.
-Without taking into account The United States this surname is found in 23 countries.
-It also occurs in Ireland, where 22 percent live and Australia, where 12 percent live.
+The last name Croke is most commonly occurring in The United States, where it is held by 1,746 people, or 1 in 207,594.
+In The United States it is most numerous in: Massachusetts, where 18 percent are found, Florida, where 7 percent are found and Illinois, where 7 percent are found.
+Barring The United States this surname is found in 23 countries.
+It also occurs in Ireland, where 22 percent are found and Australia, where 12 percent are found.

 Croke Family Population Trend historical fluctuation